Night shifts can cause a myriad of challenges that wreak havoc on your body and mind.

 And like a dream-version of those no-medical-exam insurance ads on TV, no one can be denied coverage.
 It’s state law.

 There is good news for those contemplating becoming a nurse in the coming years, job opportunities are on the rise.
 According to the Bureau of Labor Statistics, the outlook is excellent for registered nurses and jobs in the field of nursing are expected to increase at a faster rate than in other areas.
 The one caveat is that positions in hospitals are not expected to increase as dramatically as in other areas because of reduced patient time in the facilities and the increased offerings in specialty facilities for procedures once offered only in hospitals.
 Not only are these jobs becoming more readily available, they are also great jobs to have.
 The U.S. News and World Report listed registered nurse as the best job for 2012 in the field of health care and also overall out of all the jobs profiled.
-It topped the list because of the projected growth in the industry, current employment rates, average salary, and job satisfaction. [click to continue…]
+It topped the list because of the projected growth in the industry, current employment rates, average salary, and job satisfaction.
+Continue reading “Which Nursing Job is Easier to Find – ICU Nurse, ER Nurse, or OR Nurse?”

 Donald Trump might have turned the words “You’re fired!” into a pop culture phrase, but the reality is no one likes to hear those words; not even nurses.
 Over the years, interest in nursing careers has almost doubled, due to the health sector creating over 500,000 new jobs every year.